Virtual conference organised by the University of Birmingham

 We know that one of the main draws of going to a conference is the social experience.
 Learning together and exchanging ideas with like-minded researchers is one of the most important aspects of any conference.
 With this in mind, our organising committee is thinking hard about social activities.
 At this stage, we can definitely tell you that there will be dedicated ways for you to engage with your colleagues about your research and get feedback on your presentations.
 We are also very happy to announce that our plenary speakers will offer a ‘lunch with the plenary speaker’ session, which will give you an opportunity to meet them and ask questions.

 What are the advantages of a virtual conference?

 There are many advantages of going virtual, including lower fees, no travel costs, and less strain on the environment.
 We also hope that a Sailpoint training virtual conference allows more people to attend, which also means that your work will have greater visibility.
 Plus, we hope to re-create many of the things that make physical conferences great, just in a virtual space.

 Will things go smoothly?

-While we have benefited greatly from the experience and advice of other conferences this year (thanks RaAM!, thanks CUNY!), this is our first time hosting a virtual conference.
+While we have benefited greatly from the experience and advice of other conferences this year !, thanks !), this is our first time hosting a virtual conference.
 With this in mind, we are expecting some minor hiccups, but we hope to be able to pre-empt as many issues as we can.